WFUCSCCho/project-2-greebh23-1/README.md

 BST vs. AVL Tree running rate (search):
 ![image](https://github.com/user-attachments/assets/768fb8e0-5ffd-48c4-939d-608afb62f824)
 For smaller values of N, the running rate has fluctations.
-There is more variation when N is smaller number.
+There is more variation when N is a smaller number.
 The running rate for BST shuffled, AVL sorted, and AVL shuffled is O(log(N)) and the runnign rate for BST sorted is O(N).
 BST sorted has the largest running rate.
-Overall, my graph shows how all four start to level off at a large value of N.
+Overall, my graph would be more accurate with more data.
 ## Submission:

 Your project will be developed and graded via GitHub.
 Your final "push" is your final submission, and it must occur before it is due.
 On Canvas, enter the url to your Github repository.
 Your project will not be graded without it.